dseguy/changedBehavior/behavior/enforceNativeReturnType.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Return type of x::current() should either be compatible with Iterator::current(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice in /codes/enforceNativeReturnType.php on line 5
+   PHP Deprecated:  Return type of x::current() should either be compatible with Iterator::current(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice

-   Deprecated: Return type of x::current() should either be compatible with Iterator::current(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice in /codes/enforceNativeReturnType.php on line 5 x::__construct
+   Deprecated: Return type of x::current() should either be compatible with Iterator::current(): mixed, or the #[\ReturnTypeWillChange] attribute should be used to temporarily suppress the notice x::__construct